contentful/forma-36/MIGRATION.md

 ## RelativeDateTime

-The API of the RelativeDateComponent was not changed.
+The API of the RelativeDateComponent has not changed.

 ### How to migrate your RelativeDateTime components